er-komaljain/S3Assignment/README.md

 1) No logging
 2) AWS secret key and access ID are present as plain string in config without any encryption or security
 3) No health check added for service
+4) Gradle is installed on your machine (Preferable 3.x)

 To start the application:
 `gradle run`